 The largest German-speaking communities are found in the United States, Canada, Brazil and Argentina where millions of Germans migrated over the last 200 years.
 German Language is one of the 23 official languages of the European Union.

 Regions and areas of Germany and the surrounding countries influenced the way in which the German language was spoken by the natives to a great extent.
 Since the difference between dialects and the variety of tongues made it difficult to communicate, Standard German started becoming more popular in the 19th and 20th centuries.

 The middle of the 20th century was a difficult time for the German language as the use of the language started being discouraged after the World Wars.
 Anti-German sentiment was at an all-time high, and territorial changes dissuaded people in Central and Eastern Europe from using the language.
 Fortunately, however, the German language fought through with immense resilience and is now the native language of over 100 million people.

 The earliest known examples of written German date from the 8th century AD and consist of fragments of an epic poem, the Song of Hildebrand, magical charms and German glosses in Latin manuscripts.

-The roots of the German language as we know it today go back to the Indo-European family of languages.
+The German Language Origin as we know it today go back to the Indo-European family of languages.
 A shift in sounds divided Germany and the German language into two main parts.
 The Northern German Lowlands did not go through any sound shift, which is why the variation of German being spoken there was known as Low German.
 Most of central and Southern Germany, however, started pronouncing different words in the wake of the Second Germanic Sound Shift and the language being spoken there is known as High German.

 Old German refers to a period in the history of the German language that dates back as early as 750 AD.
 As you might have expected, the language had not been standardised until that time.
 Local dialects were, therefore, used for writing.